andybluntish/Simple-Grid/README.md

 ## Grid types

-Simple Grid comes in two forms, Column and Block.
-By default, both grid types are based on a 12-column layout, but this can be changed by overriding the `$simple-grid-columns` variable.
+Simple Grids comes in two forms, Column and Block.
+By default, both grid types are based on a 12-column layout, but this can be changed by overriding the `$simple-grids-columns` variable.

 ### Column Grids